Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Conclusion

-Although the present implementation assumes a sech$^{2}$ pulse shape appropriate for soliton mode-locked oscillators, the underlying variance decomposition framework is applicable to any pulse with a known self-similar functional form, such as the Gaussian profiles characteristic of dispersion-managed or gain-guided lasers.
-For such cases, the sensitivity factors $k$ and $j$ can be computed numerically from the measured mean autocorrelation profile rather than analytically, preserving the diagnostic utility of the M-shaped Fano profile.
-For pulses with unknown or complex shapes, the method remains useful as a qualitative indicator of breathing dynamics through the enhancement factor $\epsilon$, even where quantitative extraction of $\sigma_{w}$ is not possible. \begin{backmatter}
+Although the present implementation assumes a sech$^2$ pulse shape appropriate for soliton oscillators, the underlying variance decomposition relies on the self-similarity property $\frac{\partial I}{\partial w} = -\frac{\tau}{w}\frac{\partial I}{\partial \tau}$.
+Consequently, the framework is immediately applicable to any stable pulse shape (shot-to-shot stability), such as the Gaussian profiles characteristic of dispersion-managed lasers\,\cite{Haus:93}, where the characteristic variance peaks simply map to the new spatial geometry.
+For dissipative solitons or pulses with complex shapes, the sensitivity factors $k(\tau)$ and $j(\tau)$ can be computed numerically from the measured mean autocorrelation profile rather than analytically, preserving the diagnostic utility of the W-shaped enhanced Fano profile.
+For pulses with unknown or complex shapes, the method remains useful as a qualitative indicator of breathing dynamics through the enhancement factor $\varepsilon$, even where quantitative extraction of $\sigma_{w}$ is not possible. \begin{backmatter}

 \bmsection{Funding} This work was supported through Australian Research Council Discovery Project Grant Nos.
-DP240101346, DP240101441 and DP240101033.
+DP240101346 and DP240101441.
 S.S.H. was supported by Australian Research Council Future Fellowship Grant No. FT220100670.
-S. K. was supported by an Australian Government Research Training Program scholarship. \bmsection{Acknowledgment} The authors thank Prof.\,Barry Luther-Davies for careful reading of the manuscript and fruitful discussions. \bmsection{Disclosures} The authors declare no conflicts of interest.
+S. K. was supported by an Australian Government Research Training Program scholarship. \bmsection{Acknowledgment} The authors thank Prof.\,Barry Luther-Davies for fruitful discussions and for lending the 1045 nm laser. \bmsection{Disclosures} The authors declare no conflicts of interest.

-\bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.
+\bmsection{Data availability} Data and code underlying the results presented in this paper are available at \cite{pulse_breth_data}.

 \end{backmatter}